Double Dhamaal: Production

-Double Dhamaal which released on 24 June 2011, was shot in Mehboob Studio, Macau and Hong Kong.
-At the 'Mahurat' of the film, it was announced that Riteish Deshmukh, Aashish Chaudhary, Arshad Warsi and Jaaved Jaaferi will be reprising their roles as friends again, while Sanjay Dutt plays a millionaire this time.
+The film was shot in Mehboob Studio, Macau and Hong Kong.
+At the 'Mahurat' of the film, it was announced that Riteish Deshmukh, Aashish Chaudhary, Arshad Warsi and Jaaved Jaaferi would be reprising their roles as friends again, while Sanjay Dutt plays a millionaire this time.
 The film focused on the four friends blackmailing Dutt to share all his fortune in the most hilarious ways they can think of.
 The film finished shooting early May 2011, and brought rights to remake the song "Oye Oye" from the 1989 action film, Tridev.

-Casting

-Earlier, actress Kriti Sanon was chosen to play the role of Kamini, but reports suggested she refused and was subsequently replaced by Mallika Sherawat.
-Barkha Sengupta was offered both the roles of Kamini & Kiya but she didn't sign the film because she could not agree with the script.

 Reception

 Critical reception

-Double Dhamaal received mixed to negative reviews from critics upon release.
+Double Dhamaal received mixed reviews from critics upon release.

 Top critic Taran Adarsh of Bollywood Hungama awarded the film 4/5 stars, saying that it is "seriously hilarious" and that "sometimes, a good laugh is all you need to make your day.
 Try not to miss this one, it pledges hilarity in abundance..."
 Nikhat Kazmi from the Times of India gave the film 3/5 stars and said "This one's definitely not for the fastidious, choosy viewer but for those who don't mind losing it for a bit, Double Dhamaal works like an average Bollywood comedy.
 Performance-wise, it's one big circus with the guys hogging most of the limelight.
 The girls -- Mallika and Kangana -- are mere confetti."
 Mayank Shekhar of the Hindustan Times rated the film with 1 out of 5 stars.
 Shakti Salgaokar of DNA gave the movie a one and half stars and wrote in his review: "Indra Kumar's recipe for double dhamaal is quite simple – sexual innuendo, potshots at popular films, bad mimicry, foreign locations, a generous dose of overacting, an item song and a gora villain.
 And as he magnificently presents the climax of the film (which is funny in parts but overall ends up being a damp squib) he leaves you with a threat of a sequel.
 Spare us the horror, please?."
 Nikita Kapoor of FilmiTadka rated Double Dhamaal with 2 out of 5 stars and said – "In the end Double Dhamaal is a completely mindless, non-sense comedy, which is a sequel to 2007 film, Dhamaal.
 If the first one was Dhamaal, then this one was not an iota more than half Dhamaal."
 Rachel Saltz of The New York Times wrote in her review: "The director, Indra Kumar, lets his baggy tale sprawl to 2 hours and 18 minutes and peppers it with references to other, better films and with movie talk in general.
 "All characters are fictitious," someone says when the fools are caught scheming on camera, "and bear no resemblance to people living or dead."
 In this case, all you can say is amen."